 How long it takes your hiring manager to tell a candidate that they are not a good fit for the position or that they are still in the running, is an important metric.

 This number needs to be measured over time to ensure that it is kept as low as possible.
-Then you and your company will be able to avoid delays and the potential loss of ideal candidates who have been kept waiting for too long and as a result have moved on to another job.
+Then you and your company will be able to avoid delays and the potential loss of ideal candidates who have been kept waiting for too long and as a result have moved on to another project.

 Since this data is critical, it is good to give hiring managers two full days to provide go/no-go feedback on the presented candidates.